The Manual is a dating book for men. It has some good mindsets and dating advice mixed with some less good content.

 - Show strength and confidence: women don’t like vulnerable men

-The Manual is divided in two parts: theoretical information and more practical information.
+The Manual is divided into two parts: theoretical information and more practical information.

 Contrary to most dating coaches, W. Anton says that knowing the theory is more important.